-When you are visiting NYC as a tourist, your task is easy—grab a New York map, hit all of the famous landmarks, take a picture, and go home.
+When you are visiting OR moving to NYC as a tourist, your task is easy—grab a New York map, hit all of the famous landmarks, take a picture, and go home.
 But when you live in New York, much of your daily life is lived with the goal of avoiding tourists as much as possible.
 If you are new to the area however, this can be easier said than done.

 What are the best tricks for avoiding tourists and hidden spots in New York City?
 As any long time New Yorker will tell you, most of the best ones come from pure experience—through getting to know and exploring your new home as much as possible.
 Get yourself a metrocard and set off to a new borough each weekend.
 Also take the time to talk to your neighbors and ask them about gems in your own immediate vicinity.